Miguel Negrete: Restored Republic

 In 1872 he supported the Plan de la Noria against the government of Juárez under the slogan "No re-election".
 Due to the unexpected death of Juárez, Sebastián Lerdo de Tejada assumed the presidency and the Noria rebellion halted afterwards.
-Four years later, at the end of Lerdo de Tejada's presidential term, faced with the imminent attempt at re-election, Negrete participated, supporting Porfirio Díaz in the Tuxtepec Revolution in 1876, again under the principle of "Let no Mexican perpetuate himself in the power and this will be the last revolution", as well as under the slogan "Effective suffrage; No re-election!".
+Four years later, at the end of Lerdo de Tejada's presidential term, faced with the imminent attempt at re-election, Negrete participated, supporting Porfirio Díaz in the Tuxtepec Revolution in 1876, again under the principle of "Let no Mexican perpetuate himself in the power and this will be the last revolution", as well as under the slogan "Effective suffrage, No re-election!".

 Porfiriato

 In 1879, during the Porfiriato, Negrete published a manifesto addressed to the nation, criticizing and accusing Porfirio Díaz of betraying the Constitution of 1857.

 He took up arms against President Porfirio Díaz in the states of Querétaro, Guanajuato and San Luis Potosí.
 He joined the Sierra Gorda socialist plan but was again defeated.
 He decided to retire to private life.

-He died on January 5, 1897, in Mexico City and his remains were transferred to the Rotunda of Illustrious Persons on May 5, 1948.
+He died on January 5, 1897, in Mexico City.
+His remains were interred at the Rotunda of Illustrious Persons on May 5, 1948.
 On December 5, 2007, in the Plenary Hall of the Legislative Assembly of the Congress of Puebla, the name of the general poblano "Miguel Negrete" was written in gold letters.